 If you know what you'd like to do during (or after) college, use your gap year to get a head start.
 Find work opportunities related to your eventual major, or aim for a job that will help you explore your future career.
 If you're not sure what you want to do, don't worry—you can still gain skills that can help you down the line.

 For example, you can get valuable office or sales experience from a variety of jobs.
 These skills are highly transferable, and you may be able to secure better pay and benefits than you would from a typical summer gig.
 At worst, you'll make some extra money, which can reduce the amount you borrow for school.

 If you can't find or don't want a full-time job, landing an internship can be great as well.
-During college, internships let you test your future career and get some experience.
-But Internships look great on college applications, too.
+Once you're in college, internships let you test your future career and get some experience.
+But internships look great on college applications, too.
 Plus, they can make it easier for you to choose a major before you start taking classes.